 You'll find the contract will contain many different sections and clauses.
 It can even have appended documents attached.
 It'll set out the scope and size of the project, and the terms and conditions for the agreement.

-6. Site Conditions Can Differ - And It'll Effect Construction Contracts
+6. Site Conditions Can Differ and Affect Construction Contracts

 Different site conditions will impact construction costs.
 It can also cause delays in breaking ground.
 It's important that contractors developing these contracts know what to include.
 You want to use language and include clauses that protect against unforeseen circumstances.